The Canterbury Tales: The Second Nun's Tale Introduction

 "The Second Nun's Tale," found in Geoffrey Chaucer 's The Canterbury Tales, is the story of how a holy maiden named Cecilia converts her husband and brother-in-law to Christianity, then defends her faith before a pagan oppressor before submitting to a gruesome martyrdom.
-In the Prologue to the tale, the Second Nun offers the story up as a defense against idleness, echoing the Host's assertion that the composition and telling of a tale is an effective and virtuous way in which to pass the time.
+In the Prologue to the tale, the Second Nun offers the story up as a defense against idleness, echoing the Host's comment that storytelling is a good way to pass the time.

 St. Cecilia is also known for her rhetorical eloquence, an attribute "The Second Nun's Tale" chooses to highlight.
-In her teaching of Tiburtius she demonstrates a firm grasp of Christian theology culled from theological writings.
-Before her pagan oppressor Almachius, she demonstrates a confident public speaking voice and a desire to speak truthfully to power.
-Although in the end it is the circumstances of Cecilia's death that most fully puncture Almachius's claims to power, throughout that death Cecilia preaches and teaches while her head is (literally) hanging by a thread.
+In her teaching of Tiburtius she demonstrates a firm grasp of Christian theology.
+She demonstrates a confident public speaking voice and a desire to speak truthfully to power—all while her head is (literally) hanging by a thread.

 Another way in which the legend of Cecilia departs from other virgin martyr legends is its relative lack of eroticism.
 Unlike her "peers," Cecilia's physical beauty is not much of a focus, nor does she become an object of sexual desire for a pagan oppressor.
 The effect of this lack of eroticism is that other aspects of Cecilia's legend, like her rhetorical eloquence and learnedness, and her ability to inspire chains of converts, are able to take center stage.